plungepool/wiki-dot-plungepool-dot-dev/src/bonsai.md

 - Acquired in January 2023 from Kimura Bonsai (Kashi no Ki-en Garden) in Castaic, CA.
 - Need to do more research on this tree, haven't found much solid information on their care.
 My first flowering/fruiting bonsai.
-- Prune and re-wire early Spring. (**Next repotting: Late Feb/Early March 2025 before growing season.
-Spread roots to develop nebari.**)
+- Prune and re-wire early Spring. (**Next repotting: Late Feb/Early March 2025 before growing season.**)
 - Seems to prefer shade/partial shade.
 Developed leaf scorch in full sun during July, moved to shade and began growing berries and flowers again almost immediately.
 - Roots thrive in a cool, moist substrate high in organic matter.
 - Beautyberry at maturity is an irregular upright form with graceful arching branches.